THE NAME OF GOD AS REVEALED IN EXODUS 3:14

 Here is what we know so far.
-In the Textual Analysis of Exodus 3:13-15 in Part II of this paper I conclude that the word ehyeh of Exodus 3:14b can be identified in its context as a Divine name and because it is the first person singular of the verb it can be identified as the name by which God is known to Himself; His Personal name.
-It is also the case that one of the only two universally accepted English translations of ehyeh is 'I am'.
-Also in the Textual Analysis I conclude that ‘I am’ is the only theologically acceptable translation of this ehyeh and as confirmation of this the Explanation of the Meaning of the Name identifies I AM as the name of God.
-Therefore the Ehyeh of Exodus 3:14b is the Personal name of God and translates into English as I AM.
+In the Textual Analysis of Exodus 3:13-15 in Part II of this paper I conclude that the Hebrew word ehyeh of Exodus 3:14b can be identified in its context as a Divine name, and because it is the first-person singular of the verb it can be identified as the name by which God is known to Himself; His Personal name.
+It is also the case that one of the only two universally accepted English translations of the Hebrew word ehyeh is ‘I am’.
+In the Textual Analysis I conclude that ‘I am’ is the only theologically acceptable translation of the ehyeh of Exodus 3:14b and, as confirmation of this, the Explanation of the Meaning of the Name identifies I AM as the name of God.
+Therefore, the Ehyeh of Exodus 3:14b is the Personal name of God and translates into English as I AM.

-Having established this, all that remains to be done in order to fully interpret the verse is to explain and translate the puzzling words of Exodus 3:14a; ehyeh asher ehyeh.
-This is undoubtedly the greatest challenge in biblical interpretation.
-What follows is my answer to it.
+Having established this, all that remains in order to fully interpret the verse is to explain and translate the puzzling words of Exodus 3:14a; ehyeh asher ehyeh.
+This is certainly the greatest challenge in biblical interpretation.
+Indeed, it is no exaggeration to say that it is the greatest mystery in human history.
+What follows is my solution to it.

 In Exodus 3:13 Moses asks God what he should say to the Israelites if they ask him for the name of the God who sent him to them.
 For the purpose of establishing how we would expect God to respond to this enquiry I would ask you to imagine yourself in an identical exchange but with you in the place of God.
 Imagine it is you who is sending Moses on a mission to the Israelites and that Moses is asking you what he should say to the Israelites if they ask him for the name of the one who sent him to them.
 The most natural and reasonable way to begin your response to his enquiry would be with a declaration of the name that you wanted Moses to relay to them.
 This would be most naturally and reasonably followed by your instruction to Moses that he was to inform the Israelites that the one who bears that name has sent him to them.
 Your response would therefore fall into two parts.
 The first part would be some form of self-identification employing the name that you wanted Moses to relay and the second would be your instruction to him that he was to respond to their question with that name.
 A self-identification is normally comprised of some form of self-address and a name and would normally take the form "My name is x" or "I am x".
 We will assume that you are of sufficient renown to employ the latter form of words; "I am x".
 If we now combine the two parts of your response, then you would most naturally and reasonably respond to Moses' question with: "I am x.
 Tell the Israelites that x has sent you to them".